-I Went to Revel and All I Got Was A Whole Lot of Frustration
+I Went to Revel and All I Got Was a Whole Lot of Frustration

 On Friday night, I took my 13-year-old cousin Brianna (and Brianna’s mom and my wife) to Atlantic City’s new $2 billion-plus Revel hotel and casino to see Maroon 5, fronted by The Voice‘s Adam Levine (a bearded version), whom Brianna, her mom and her grandma describe as “yummy,” “sexy,” and “yummy,” respectively.
-It was the first live event ever at Revel’s Ovation Hall, which is welcoming Beyonce this coming weekend for four sold-out shows.
+It was the first live event ever at Revel’s Ovation Hall, which is welcoming Beyoncé this coming weekend for four sold-out shows.
 I went into this endeavor expecting to hate Maroon 5 and love Revel.
-Boy was I wrong.
+Boy, was I wrong.
 Here, some observations.

 It’s “Jagger” not “cheddar.”

 So for weeks, my kids have been dancing around the living room singing “I’ve got the moves like cheddar.”
 Since I don’t listen to the radio and am generally oblivious to anything resembling Top 40, I had no idea what they were talking about, except it wasn’t surprising that my kids would sing about cheddar, because they like cheese so much.
 Then I watched Maroon 5 perform “Moves Like Jagger,” and it all became clear.
 The band was incredibly tight, unoffensive, occasionally entertaining and sounded pretty much exactly like how I would expect them to sound on the radio.
 From a non-fan, I’d give the show a B+.
 Brianna, whose last concert was Barry Manilow, still hasn’t come down enough to file her formal report.